Donald McGavin

 Major General Sir Donald Johnstone McGavin (19 August 1876 - 8 May 1960) was a New Zealand surgeon, army health administrator and medical administrator.

-Early life and eduction
+Early life and education

 McGavin was born in Chatham, Kent, England.
 He trained at Mason University College in Birmingham and London Hospital qualifying with an MB in 1900 as a Doctor of Medicine in 1901.

 Career

 McGavin joined the Royal Army Medical Corps as a civilian surgeon, serving in Natal during the Boer War.
 He then moved to New Zealand, registering in 1903 and starting practice as a surgeon in Wellington in 1904.
 In 1902 he joined the New Zealand Medical Corps becoming a volunteer medical officer with the No 5 Company, New Zealand Field Hospital and Bearer Corps.